polkadot-js/docs/docs/kusama/errors.md

 ### MakesDust
 - **interface**: `api.errors.nis.MakesDust.is`
-- **summary**:    The operation would result in a receipt worth an insignficant value.
+- **summary**:    The operation would result in a receipt worth an insignificant value.

 ### NotExpired
 - **interface**: `api.errors.nis.NotExpired.is`